 The 6 best WWE ‘Tribute to the Troops’ matches

-Since 2010, the event has been held domestically on or near military installations.
-Being stateside has opened the door for more celebrities to join in on the event.
-This year, the WWE will put on a show at Naval Base San Diego in a two-hour special, airing Thursday, Dec.
-14th on the USA network.
+Since 2010, however, the event has been held domestically on or near military installations.
+Being stateside has opened the door for more celebrities to join in on the event, and thus made some of the matches as legendary as anything seen in WrestleMania.

 In 2013, The Shield was a dominant heel (villain) stable.
 They arrived in what, to this day, is still one of the most bad-ass entrances in WWE history: The team stepped out of a Stryker and into the ring.